 Our Specialist Palliative Care Services at Kew Gardens

-Our community palliative care approach includes physical, psychosocial and spiritual measures that ensure patients are comfortable in all aspects, regardless of the type of life limiting illness.
+Our community palliative care approach includes physical, psychosocial and spiritual measures that ensure residents are comfortable in all aspects, regardless of the type of life limiting illness.

 When considering whether you should receive palliative care, Victoria and East Melbourne more specifically are near some of the best palliative care service providers in the world.
 At Kew Gardens, we utilise surrounding allied health support services to allow our carers to provide as much relief from pain and other problems as possible.